EmanueleFeola/polin_gateway/README.md

 # Hardware
 Tested on "esp32 evb" board
 # Features
-- esp32 connects to network with static ip, either wifi or ethernet depending on defines.h settings
+- esp32 connects to network, either wifi or ethernet depending on defines.h settings
-	- static ip address and wifi network credentials are set in defines.h
+	- wifi network credentials are set in defines.h
+	- the IP address is not static, the esp32 is accessible using its hostname "polin_gateway.local"
+		- the mdns hostname is set in defines.h (MDNS_HOSTNAME)
 - web server
 	- stores html page in spiffs file system
 	- serve page and allows to toggle relè